People who identify as LGBTQI+ suffer unacceptable discrimination all over the world. Every June, the international Pride Month aims to change that.

 Eurocities supports the integration and inclusion of LGBTQI+ groups through its advocacy work and projects.

 The inclusion of the LGBTQI+ community will be addressed during the X Integrating Cities Conference on 16-17 November in Utrecht.
 The event will focus on “Inclusion for all.
 Empowering vulnerable migrants in cities”.
-On the agenda, a workshops about how to create safe spaces for LGBTQI+ refugees.
+On the agenda, workshops about how to create safe spaces for LGBTQI+ refugees.
+This conference is financed through the EU funded CONNECTION project.